g0rchy/icmprer/README.md

 # Description
-An ICMP-based shell written in C, nothing fancy, made it just for fun and to poke at some C/*nix programming concepts.
+An ICMP-based reverse shell written in C, nothing fancy, made it just for fun and to poke at some C/*nix programming concepts.

-# Optional Requirement
-- UPX

 # Usage
 You can build the binaries by running `make` which needs sudo permissions to set the `cap_net_raw` capability: